 Location: 656 S Rd656 S Rd, Scottsville, NY 14546

-This sunflower field was planted to brighten the days of the owners who were going through a hard time after losing family.
+Sunflowers of Sanborn started planting their field to brighten the days of the owners who were going through a hard time after losing family.
 It worked like a charm, and now their farm is home to over 100,000 sunflowers of six different varieties.
-This New York sunflower farm offers sunset sunflower yoga, food and drink concessions, a sunflower sifter and trail, corn maze, and tractor rides.
+This New York sunflower farm offers sunset sunflower yoga, food and drink concessions, a sunflower sifter and trail, a corn maze, and tractor rides.

 Dates: August 1st through labor day, the full bloom is usually mid-August